 This Annual Comprehensive Financial Report is presented in three sections: Introductory, Financial, Statistical and Other Reporting Section.
 The basic financial statements consist of the Statement of Net Position, Statement of Revenues, Expenses, and Changes in Net Position, Statement of Cash Flows, and the Notes to the Financial Statements.
-The Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position provide information about the activities of the Authority and present a long-term view of the Authority's finances.
+The Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position and the Statement of Revenues, Expenses, and Changes in Net Position and the Authority and present a long-term view of the Authority's finances.